 But before you issue anyone’s walking papers, make sure to fully assess the situation.
 Take these considerations into account when deciding how to handle employees you believe are lying about why they missed work:

-A Pattern of Abuse
+Look for a Pattern of Abuse

 If the employee in question has a history of calling in sick – especially during the summer, around holidays or on Fridays and Mondays – it’s important to take action.
 Employees who repeatedly violate employer attendance policies can lower others’ productivity and morale.